 On P396L37 (CID #11592):

-The total power of the time domain HE modulated field signals summed over all transmit chains should not exceed the total power of the time domain pre-HE modulated field signals summed over all transmit chains when the TXVECTOR parameter BEAM_CHANGE is 1 and power boost in HE modulated fields is not present.
+The total power of the time domain HE modulated field signals summed over all transmit chains should not exceed the total power of the time domain pre-HE modulated field signals summed over all transmit chains when the TXVECTOR parameter BEAM_CHANGE is 1 or not present, and power boost in HE modulated fields is not present.

 On P396L42 (CID #11593):

-If the TXVECTOR parameter BEAM_CHANGE is 1 , then for pre-HE modulated fields, .
+If the TXVECTOR parameter BEAM_CHANGE is 1 or not present, then for pre-HE modulated fields, .

 On P398L47 (CID #11596):

-If the TXVECTOR parameter BEAM_CHANGE is 1, then for pre-HE modulated fields is a column vector with
+If the TXVECTOR parameter BEAM_CHANGE is 1 or not present, then for pre-HE modulated fields is a column vector with